tkoyama010/mayavi-doc-translations/README.md

 sh ./locale/update.sh
 ```

-After that, you should commit updated po files.
+After that, you should commit to updating the PO files.

 ## How to add a language